iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 3 reviews"/>
 </p>

+> I've been using this for over 1 hour and still did not find any Pokemon. as to the app, it seems to draw down the battery. unfortunate not enough potential users, and the "where - when" for contacts seems seriously lacking. still have it running because it's all that's offered.<br> :date: __2020-09-25 05:06:02__

 > I like the idea but not sure if it's working on all Samsung devices correctly.
 I believe s9+ is shutting down due to "Optimizing Battery Usage".
 Need to shut this off or it won't run in background to work.
 Need more information to consumers most probably don't know.<br> :date: __2020-09-20 16:44:56__